-- Ride right – when riding to school always ride to the right of the road with traffic in a single file if riding with friends.
+- Ride right – when riding your bike always ride to the right of the road with traffic in a single file if riding with friends.

 - Moment of silence – when crossing make sure you look up and listen-your eyes and ears are your best defense when walking.